Dust and gas modelling in radiative transfer simulations of disc-dominated galaxies with RADMC-3D: Time evolution

 Figures~\ref{fig:sed_run13_over_time} and \ref{fig:sed_run25_over_time} display the predicted SED for runs~13 and 25, respectively, following a similar structure as that of Figure~\ref{fig:sed_composition}.
 In particular, the bottom panel is this time normalized to the SED computed at $\Delta t=0.2$ Gyr -- that is the snapshot analyzed throughout this work -- to perform a meaningful comparison with the results presented in the remainder of this paper.
-Run~13 features a monotonic temporal evolution of the UV region of the SED, with the UV emission becoming fainter with time.
-This is consistent with the progressive formation of dust and consequent attenuation of the energetic radiation.
-On the other hand, run~25 undergoes a different evolution.
-Specifically, the emitted luminosity increases at all wavelengths from $\Delta t = 0.1$~Gyr to $\Delta t = 0.2$~Gyr, reaching a maximum at the latter time snapshot.
-Afterwards, it decreases monotonically, reaching fainter luminosities at $\Delta t = 0.5$~Gyr and $\Delta t = 0.8$~Gyr than at $\Delta t=0.1$~Gyr.
-This is due to the fact that stellar populations become progressively older and emit less energetic radiation as well as gas gets efficiently depleted.
-As mentioned earlier, a decrease in the gas density is mirrored by a decrease in the dust density in our modelling, and consequently by a decrease also in the IR luminosity.
+Both runs~13 and 25 feature a monotonic temporal evolution of the UV region of the SED, with the both the UV and FIR emission becoming fainter with time.
+This is consistent with the presence of older stellar population and lower dust density -- the latter due to the fact that the dust density is proportional to the gas density in our model, and that the gas gets depletd by star formation and there is no external gas accretion in our simulations -- respectively.
 We argue that there may be a significant dependence on the variation of the predicted SED when clumps are formed and disrupted, which we will investigate in a forthcoming paper.
 We also warn the reader that this result applies in the case of the studied simulations, which are isolated discs, but they may not represent a realistic scenario in cosmological simulations including gas accretion onto galaxies.

 Finally, Figure~\ref{fig:co_run13_run25_over_time} shows the evolution over time of the total CO(1-0) luminosity for runs~13 (blue solid) and run~25 (orange dashed), respectively, normalized to the CO(1-0) luminosity computed after $\Delta t = 0.2$ Gyr (i.e. the baseline analysis).
 The resulting curves highlight that the CO(1-0) luminosity increases over time in run~13, reaching a maximum at $\Delta t=0.5$ Gyr, and then decreases towards later time.
 This hints towards the fact that this galaxy undergoes a first phase of molecular cloud formation, which favours the CO emission, while after $\Delta t=0.5$ Gyr gas depletion due to star formation and feedback starts to dominate causing a decrease of CO luminosity.
 On the contrary, the evolution of run~25 is different, as the CO luminosity decreases monotonically over time.
 This fact is consistent with what is pointed out earlier, that is the galaxy disc evolved much more quickly and depletes gas more efficiently (possibly because of clump formation) than what occurs in run~13.